-New benchmarks demonstrate power of Scylla’s close-to-the-hardware NoSQL ‘scale-up and scale-out’ database
+New benchmarks demonstrate power of ScyllaDB’s close-to-the-hardware NoSQL ‘scale-up and scale-out’ database

 415 848 9175